loriculberson/bootcamp-class-notes/project-1/day01.md

   1. Create an organization
   2. Create repo in the org with a kanban board
-  3. Add us as collaborators to the repo: Asha (ashagross), Lori (loriculberson) or Jen (jdoyle5254)
+  3. Add your advisor and me as collaborators to the repo: Pat (patrickcorcoran10), Lori (loriculberson), Jen (jdoyle5254) or Theo (Tward9)
-  4. Create project board with labels (To do, in progress, done)
+  4. Create project board with labels (To Do, In Progress, Done)
   5. Add group members as owners
   6. Lock down branch to require 1 reviewer for PR approval (branch protection)
-  7. In the Readme.md, add
+  7. In the Readme.md, add:
     - brief description and purpose of app
     - team member names